MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/create-configure-customer-portal.md

 # Create and configure the Field Service portal

-The following sections guide you through the setup process and provide helpful information to configure the portal template.
+This article guides you through the setup process and provide helpful information to configure the portal template.

 ## Create the Field Service customer experiences portal